Azure/Mission-Critical-Online/docs/README.md

 - [SLO and Availability](./reference-implementation/AppDesign-SLO-Availability.md) outlines the SLO for Azure Mission-Critical (99.95%) and how this figure was calculated.
 - [Troubleshooting](./reference-implementation/Troubleshooting.md) collects solutions to known issues during development and deployment.

-## Helpful Information

-- [Getting started](./reference-implementation/Getting-Started.md) (or using [CLI](./reference-implementation/Getting-Started-CLI.md)) outlines the process and required steps to deploy Azure Mission-Critical in your environment, including preparing Azure DevOps pipelines.
-It should be read in tandem with the Reference Implementation guidance.
-- [SLO and Availability](./reference-implementation/AppDesign-SLO-Availability.md) outlines the SLO for Azure Mission-Critical (99.95%) and how this figure was calculated.
-- [Troubleshooting](./reference-implementation/Troubleshooting.md) collects solutions to known issues during development and deployment.

 ## Documentation Conventions

 - Overarching topics concerning the Azure Mission-Critical architecture, design principles, design decisions, and cross-component integration are documented as separate markdown documents within the `/docs/` folder.